 For the purposes of a club and place of physical and mental recreation and for educational purposes for the benefit of the inhabitants of the parish of Steep without distinction of sex or of political, religious or other opinion.

 How the Charity Helps:

 Where the Charity Operates:

 Steep Village Hall is a popular venue in the middle of Steep.
 It is a great place for classes, meetings, adult and kids’ parties and wedding/funeral receptions.
-Currently it is used by the Steep Film Society, the Welcome Club, Jamie West (guitar teacher), EMU Pilates classes, Tayana Yoga, the Christadelphians, and Reactivate Pilates.
+Currently it is used by the Steep Film Society, the Welcome Club, Jamie West (guitar teacher), the Christadelphians, Steep History Group and Reactivate Pilates.

 You can also hire the Hall’s crockery, cutlery, tables and chairs for village functions and private parties.